njtp111/theme-academic-cv/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Research - AI Healthcare'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My research interests include the application of data mining in the medical field.
+During my master's studies, I focused on electronic health records, bioinformatics, and the application of AI in medicine, and published several papers on these topics.

+        In my PhD, I plan to continue and deepen my research in this direction.
 Please reach out to collaborate 😃
     design:
       columns: '1'
   - block: collection